-Waikato University is one of 37 universities in the world – and one of only 10 outside the United States – to be awarded PRSA certification, the Certification in Education for Public Relations (CEPR), which it achieved for the first time in 2009, and again in 2016.
+Waikato University is one of only 37 universities in the world – and one of only 10 outside the United States – to be awarded PRSA certification, the Certification in Education for Public Relations (CEPR), which it achieved for the first time in 2009, and again in 2016.

-Former PRSA President Judy Phair and Professor Doug Swanson of California State University visited the University for three days in May to evaluate the department and interview students, alumni, employers of interns and graduates, as well as public relations practitioners and academics.
+Former PRSA President Judy Phair and Professor Doug Swanson of California State University visited the University for three days in May 2009 to evaluate the department and interview students, alumni, employers of interns and graduates, as well as public relations practitioners and academics.
 The CEPR review process usually takes about a year.

-Professor Roper says research-led teaching is a high priority for Waikato’s Management Communication Department, which has won six Marsden research grants.
-The Department has built a strong international profile for its expertise in areas such as corporate social responsibility, health communication and literacy, and New Zealand’s global environmental branding.
+Professor Roper says research-led teaching is a high priority for Waikato’s Management School's communication department, which has won six Marsden research grants.
+The department has built a strong international profile for its expertise in areas such as corporate social responsibility, health communication and literacy, and New Zealand’s global environmental branding.